 Investors overpursue today's hot performers to the point that returns are no longer lucrative.
 And, to be more specific, LSV's glamour stocks are high-sales-growth stocks that don't have much in the way of assets or cash flows.
-In other words, stocks such as Kohl's
+In other words, stocks like Apollo Group

 Odds are that a car going 100 mph on the freeway will be traveling closer to the speed of traffic five minutes later.
 Similarly, a driver clocked at 35 may be going slowly only temporarily (unless he's driving in front of me) and will, the odds dictate, also be traveling closer to the speed of traffic five minutes hence.

 It's not impossible to make money in glamour stocks.
 In fact, some people make a killing in them.
 But it's a mistake to assume that current trends will continue indefinitely -- and clearly, the glamour table is a tougher game.

 Now I'll drop the bomb

 The real secret of the LSV study was the magic of combining factors.
 A portfolio favoring high (cheap) E/Ps and low growth outperforms its glamour opposite by 11% per year.
 Now that's astounding.
 Wouldn't you be eager to sit down at a card table knowing you had an 11% advantage?